-- a The Code of Accounting Practice and Financial Reporting and AASB 12 contains disclosures for each type of entity. - b Significant judgements and assumptions made by council in forming their opinion on the classification of entities should be disclosed.
+- a The Code of Accounting Practice and Financial Reporting General Purpose Financial Statements Section 1 and this Appendix as well as AASB 12 contain disclosures for each type of entity. - b Significant judgements and assumptions made by council in forming their opinion on the classification of entities should be disclosed.